lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 **We'll work to apply these skills as we review our combined experiment 3 today.**

-1. Log in to mtl.how/sim and join the current session.
+### 1. Log in to mtl.how/sim and join the current session.

-2. From the Experiment Section, pull up experiment 2 and click the red "Go" button.
+### 2. From the experiment tile, pull up the prior experiment and click the red "Go" button.

-3. Check the box to Include the text from experiment 2 and click Go again.
+### 3. Check the box to include the text from that experiment and click "Go" again.

-4. Note that the **Experiment Sliders automatically adjust** to the settings used for experiment 2.
+### 4. Note that the sliders have moved to the settings for that experiment.

-5. Expand the Outputs and Text section and select two previous experiments to compare.
+### 5. Open the Expanded Outputs tile and select another earlier experiment to compare to the one you have just pulled up.

-6. Note the variables that were manipulated in the two experiments.
+### 6. Note the variables that were manipulated in the two experiments.

-7. Review the findings from the two experiments in the results dashboard and the text entered for Hypothesis, Findings and Decisions.
+### 7. Review the findings from the two experiments in the results dashboard and the text entered for Hypothesis, Findings and Decisions.

-8. Collapse the Outputs and Text section and move the Text to the right to reveal the causal system diagram.
+### 8. Collapse the Expanded Outputs tile and move it to the side to reveal the model diagram.

-9. Use the diagram to tell a causal systems story about the differences in the two experiments.
+### 9. Use the diagram to tell a system story about the differences in the two experiments.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*

-10. Consider running a combination experiment that incorporates the sliders manipulated in both experiments.
+### 10. Consider running a combination experiment that incorporates the sliders manipulated in both experiments.
+  + Consider running a combination experiment that incorporates the sliders manipulated in both experiments.
 Enter your Question for this experiment in the Text box.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*

+### 11. Replace text in the Q/H/F/D boxes to reflect the team's hypotheses and expectations for the combined experiment.
-11. Use the model diagram to develop a **Dynamic Hypothesis** about the expected system behaviors that the combined decisions in Experiment 3 will produce.
+  + Use the model diagram to develop a **Dynamic Hypothesis** about the expected system behaviors that the combined decisions in Experiment 3 will produce.
 Enter your Hypothesis and delete prior Findings and Decisions.

   + Ask, “What do you think the effects will be of these changes?
 How much better will things get?”
 Push the team to be as specific as possible, both with their change and the result.

+### 12. Save, name, and run the combined experiment.
-12. Move the text to the left to adjust the experiment sliders to reflect the desired Experiment 3.
+  + Move the text to the left to adjust the experiment sliders to reflect the desired Experiment 3.
 Save, Name, and Run the experiment.

+### 13. Discuss and record results and decisions, including your thinking about long-term trends in your clinic's EBP reach under various decision scenarios.
-13. In the Results Dashboard, review how causal feedback explains why the decisions in experiment 3 combine to produce the relative differences in specific variables and values over time.
+  + In the Results Dashboard, review how causal feedback explains why the decisions in experiment 3 combine to produce the relative differences in specific variables and values over time.
 Enter your Findings about causal relationships that explain the differences in short- and long-term trends between the Base Case, Experiment 1, Experiment 2, and Experiment 3.
 Document decisions the team will consider implementing in the clinic.

 - _Model systems thinking for the team by highlighting the C.F.B.T. systems thinking concepts that are included in the q/h/f/d text boxes._